Environmental Competition for High School Students

 Agriculture and the Environment: Knowledge and Technology to Feed the World

 The 2019 NW Regional Envirothon student orientation will be held at 21 acres (https://21acres.org/) in Woodinville on Saturday, March 9th from 1 pm to 4 pm.
 This is a great opportunity to get your teams ready for the competition on March 27th at Brightwater.

 Team members must be registered in grades 9-12 for the current school year.

 Teams must consist of five members from the same school, home school group, or local organization- community clubs welcome, too!

 For more information about preparing for the competition, please visit the King Conservation District (KCD) Envirothon page.

 An adult advisor must accompany teams and is responsible for the behavior of team members during meals, free time and other times not related to testing or preparation for competition.

 The Regional Competition is held on a weekday.
 Teams will need to get an excused absence from school to participate in this all day science competition.

-If your team advances, please note that the State Competition is typically held in May.
-The 2018 dates are yet to be announced.
+If your team advances, please note that the State Competition will be held in May 2019.

-The North American Competition will be held at Idaho State University in Pocatello, Idaho from July 22 - 26, 2018.
+The North American Competition will be held in July 2019.